 - Lactose intolerance

-Untreated pregnant women with celiac disease may be at higher risk of having a miscarriage or a baby born with birth defects such as neural tube defects, because they may not be able to absorb the nutrients they need.
+Untreated pregnant women with celiac disease may be at higher risk of having a miscarriage or a baby born with birth defects, such as neural tube defects, because they may not be able to absorb the nutrients they need.
+Preliminary studies also suggest that children of mothers and fathers with celiac disease are at greater risk of birth defects.

 AGA Institute.
 AGA Institute Medical Position Statement on the Diagnosis and Management of Celiac Disease.
 Gastroenterology.
 2006 Dec;131(6):1977-80.